-Nevelson (1899-1988) is recognized as one of America’s most innovative sculptors.
-Her most famous outsized sculptures were made of cast-off wood parts (basically street throwaways) which were transformed into completely different objects by monochromatic spray paint.
-Although they seemed rather abstract, in reality, they were meant to tackle themes related to Nevelson’s complicated past (like emigration, a love affair with Diego Rivera, a divorce) and her fractious present.
+Born in Pereiaslav, today’s Ukraine, Louise Nevelson (1899-1988) is recognized as one of America’s most innovative sculptors.
+Her most famous outsized sculptures were made of cast-off wood parts from the streets that were transformed into completely different objects by monochromatic spray paint.
+Although they seemed rather abstract, in reality they were meant to tackle themes related to Nevelson’s complicated past (like emigration, a love affair with Diego Rivera, a divorce), and her fractious present.

-Nevelson’s sense of selfhood was a force that propelled her work and it might have been caused by her never fully comforted uneasy feeling of “otherness”.
-As an Eastern European emigrant to the United States, she never really felt she belonged anywhere: born Leah Berliawsky in nowadays-Ukraine, Nevelson was taken to America in 1905 by her parents.
-Yet, unlike the majority of Jews who moved to urban centers, Isaac and Minna Berliawsky settled in Rockland, Maine.
-Louise never fully managed to assimilate into the chaste New England community and her most important goal was to leave Rockland and live in New York City.
-When she was 19, she met a Jewish cargo ship owner, Charles Nevelson whomade her dream possible: the two married two years later and moved to New York.
-Yet, they were happy for a very short time…
+Louise Nevelson’s sense of selfhood was a force that propelled her work and it might have been caused by the uneasy feeling of “otherness” she felt her whole life.
+As an Eastern European emigrant to the United States, she never really felt she belonged anywhere.
+Born Leah Berliawsky in nowadays Ukraine, Nevelson was taken to America in 1905 by her parents.
+Unlike the majority of Jews who moved to urban centers, Isaac and Minna Berliawsky settled in Rockland, Maine.
+Nevelson never fully managed to assimilate into the chaste New England community and her most important goal was to leave Rockland and live in New York City.
+When she was 19, she met a Jewish cargo ship owner, Charles Nevelson who made her dream possible: the two married two years later and moved to New York.
+However, their happiness was short-lived.

-Charles didn’t understand Louise’s passion for art and subsequently forbade her to practice it.
-She fell into depression and it was her mother who helped her leave Charles and pursue her dreams by promising to take care of her newborn son Myron Nevelson.
-Louise separated from her husband in 1931 and began to seriously develop her art.
-She travelled to Europe and studied sculpture.
+Charles didn’t understand Nevelson’s passion for art and subsequently forbade her to practice it.
+She fell into depression, and her mother helped Nevelson leave Charles and pursue her dreams by promising to take care of her newborn son Myron Nevelson.
+Nevelson separated from her husband in 1931 and began to seriously develop her art, traveling to Europe and studying sculpture.
 On her return to New York, she met Diego Rivera and worked as his assistant on the mural Man at the Crossroads at Rockefeller Plaza.
-The two had an affair (why am I not surprised, Diego was quite a character) which caused a rift between Nevelson and Frida Kahlo, whom Nevelson greatly admired.
+The two had an affair (not surprising since Diego was quite a character) which caused a rift between Nevelson and Frida Kahlo, whom Nevelson greatly admired.

-In her monumental narrative installations made of carefully arranged wooden debris, Nevelson mirrored the artistic processes of Marcel Duchamp whose “readymades” and “found object” sculptures Nevelson studied in her early career.
-However, it took her years to attract the attention of critics and public who were not interested in a female artist.
+In her monumental narrative installations made of carefully arranged wooden debris, Nevelson mirrored the artistic processes of Marcel Duchamp, whose readymades and found object sculptures Nevelson studied in her early career.
+However, it took her years to attract the attention of critics and the public: they were not interested in a female artist.
 Why?
-Because the most dominant trend in those years was Abstract Expressionism, which was a highly masculine movement.
+Because the most dominant trend in those years was Abstract Expressionism, a highly masculine movement.
 Seeing a young female who claimed to be brilliant was too much for the misogynist art environment of the States.
-Yet, Louise steadily kept on working.
-Her perseverance can be linked to a prophecy that her parents heard when she was born:
+Yet, Nevelson steadily kept working.
+Her perseverance can be linked to a prophecy that her parents heard when she was born.

 And she finally made it!
-The Martha Jackson Gallery in NY gave her a solo show, she presented at the Venice Biennale in 1962, while Princeton University commissioned her to create a monumental outdoor steel sculpture in 1969.
+In 1962, the Martha Jackson Gallery in NY gave her a solo show and she presented at the Venice Biennale, while Princeton University commissioned her to create a monumental outdoor steel sculpture in 1969.
 More commissions and acclaim were to come in the next years.
-Her career sped up and Louise was finally free and successful.
+Her career sped up and Nevelson was finally free and successful.